thepankj/portfolio/content/home/experience.md

     description: |2-
         Worked on an NLP project, specifically a question-answering chatbot, wherein I had to test and compare different models like BERT, LSTM and POS tagging to extract entities and return the answer to the given question.

           Responsibilities include:

-        * Analysing the dataset
+            * Analyzing the dataset
             * Visualization and data exploration
             * Modelling and comparing the results

+  - title: Data Science Participant
+    company: Consulting and Analytics Club, IITG
+    company_url: ''
+    company_logo: caciitg
+    location: India
+    date_start: '2020-04-01'
+    date_end: '2020-06-25'
+    description: |2-
+        I took part in the Summer Analytics organized by Consulting and Analytics Club of IITG wherein I learnt a lot about various Machine Learning techniques.
+It was a comprehensive course on Visualization, EDA techniques and ML Algorithms.
+        The last phase of the program had a Capstone Project in the form of a competition where I was placed in the top 50 percentile of the participants.

+          Things I learnt:

+            * Exploratory Data Analysis
+            * Visualization techniques
+            * Bagging and boosting techniques

 design:
   columns: '2'